sirupsen/logrus/README.md

 #### Fields

-Logrus encourages careful, informative logging.
+Logrus encourages careful, structured logging.
 It encourages the use of logging fields instead of long, unparseable error messages.
 For example, instead of:
 `log.Fatalf("Failed to send event %s to topic %s with key %d")`, you should log the much more discoverable: